toddcf/code-snippets/git/branches/5-rebase.md

 2. You add one commit to the `main` branch.
 3. You add two commits to the `feature` branch.

-At this point, running a Rebase will do the following:
+At this point, running a rebase will do the following:

-1. The newest commit in the `main` branch becomes the new *base commit* for the other branches that were created off of `main`.
+1. The newest commit in the `main` branch becomes the new *base commit* for the `feature` branch -- *as if `feature` was originally created off the current version of `main`*.
-2. Your two commits from the `feature` branch are then added to the `main` branch, *after* the one commit that was added to the `main` branch after the `feature` branch was created.
+2. Your two commits in the `feature` branch now come *after* the most recent commit from the `main` branch.

-You are "rebasing" the `main` branch to the `feature` branch, and then merging `feature` back into `main`.

-## The Difference between a Rebase and a Fast-Forward Merge

-- A Fast-Forward Merge moves existing commits rather than creating new ones.
-- *A Rebase does not move commits*; rather, it creates new commits with new hashtags.
+3. The two `feature` commits now have new hashtags (because the code history has been rewritten).

 ## When to Use Rebase

-Rebasing is okay when you are working locally.
-But you should (almost) never rebase commits outside of your repository.
+You should (almost) never rebase commits outside of your repository.
+This is because rebasing rewrites the code history -- your commits will have new hashtags, which can cause trouble for other developers.

+But here are scenarios where rebasing is okay:

+- You are working locally.
+- Your branch relies on additional commits that have been made to the `main` branch.
+(Maybe you just merged a separate bugfix into `main` that will be necessary for the changes in your `feature` branch to work.
+You can rebase `main` into `feature` so that `feature` now incorporates the bugfix in `main` while you continue to work on `feature`.)
+- Your `feature` is finished and the implementation into `main` should be done without a merge commit.
+(I don't know why this would be imperative.)
+(You would rebase `main` into `feature` and then merge (Fast-Forward) into `main`.)

+## Syntax

+While on the branch you want to merge *from* (in this example, you are on the `feature` branch, about to rebase it to the latest commit in the `main` branch):

+`git rebase main`

+Once the rebase is done, you can switch to `main` and run `git merge feature`.
+A [Fast-Forward Merge](merge/1-merge.md) will occur because it is as if no changes have been made to `main` since you created and edited your `feature` branch -- the HEAD will be moved.